robertbasic/robertbasic.com-hugo/content/blog/screen-split-panes.md

 To close the focused pane: `Ctrl+a Shift+x`.

-Now to figure out how to get back all the panes after reattaching to a detached session.
+Save the layout of the panes with: `Ctrl+a :` and then type `layout save name-of-your-layout`.
+After reattaching to the screen session the panes will be restored.

 Happy hackin'!